officiallysidsingh/e-commerce-app/README.md

 Step-2: Run the command "npm ci" for installing the node module dependencies.

-Step-3: Go to the Client folder and make a .env file according to the info given in .env.example file.
+Step-3: Go to the Client folder and edit the .env file according to the info given in .env.example file.

 Step-4: You may also edit the .env file of Api folder according to the info given in .env.example file of Api folder.